Goldman, Nomura cut China GDP forecasts as outlook darkens

 Goldman Sachs said the change in its forecast implies that GDP for the third quarter will probably grow 3.5 per cent from a year ago, lower than an earlier projection of 4.3 per cent, while fourth-quarter growth will ease to 3.3 per cent from 3.8 per cent previously.

-A heat wave in Sichuan is curbing hydropower generation in a growing threat to electricity supply and economic growth in one of China’s most-populous provinces.
+A heatwave in Sichuan is curbing hydropower generation in a growing threat to the electricity supply and economic growth in one of China's most-populous provinces.
 Some factories in the manufacturing hub in south-western China are curbing production.

-In Hubei province, next to Sichuan, outflows from the Three Gorges Dam, the world’s largest hydroelectric power station, are down about 40 per cent from last year, according to sxcoal.com, an industry news service.

-However, China is unlikely to see nationwide power outages due to the drought, said BloombergNEF analyst Wei Hanyang.